Why am I getting 500 INTERNAL SERVER ERROR messages?

 A little background:

 The server your website is running on, uses a piece of software to do the “serving” of web page content to visitors browsers.
 THAT server has many rules defined inside it for how things are supposed to work.
-If something goes wrong, it throws up an error, AND it logs that error in its own server logs.
+If something goes wrong, it throws up an error, AND it logs that error.

 MOST IMPORTANT POINT: